 One might wonder how the air in our atmosphere warms up as it is transparent for heat radiation coming from the sun.
 We feel that heat, but that is in fact infrared radiation (IR) much like when we stand in front of a heater or open fire.

-On this page we take a deep dive in the process or processes that heat or warm up our air/ atmosphere.
+On this page we take a deep dive in the process or processes that heat or warm up our planet/ air/ atmosphere.

 These are easily explained with the following example: A radiator (in a car engine or your house) does radiate a little when hot water is pumped through it.
-But the air is actually heated by touching/ conduction the radiator.
+But the air is actually heated by touching/ conduction with the radiator.
 Try holding your hand some distance away and then touching it.
 At a couple of inches away the heat is barely felt but by touching it, the heat is felt almost instantly.

-As the air is warmed by conduction and pressure, the so called 'greenhouse gases' also warm up and the molecules in the air re-radiate infrared.
-But this lower temperature, longer wavelength radiation does not get very far as the molecules are very tiny and are governed by the Inverse Square Law.
+As the air is warmed by the above processes and pressure, the so called 'greenhouse gases' also warm up and these molecules in the air re-radiate at lower infrared frequencies.
+But this lower temperature, longer wavelength radiation does not get very far as the molecules are very tiny and radiation is governed by the Inverse Square Law.

 Those thinking that only the so called 'greenhouse gases' (1% of the atmosphere) get warm, should realize that its impossible for the air to be 99% cold and 1% warm.

 And then for those 'greenhouse' gases be able to warm up the Earth is thermodynamically impossible.
 Due to the differences in temperature and densities.
 Also known as heat capacity, where the capacity of air is order of magnitudes less than that of the planet.

 Should you wish to get up to speed regarding the laws of thermodynamics, follow the next link: Thermodynamic Laws.Written by EAI.